maciej-majka/3D_game/README.md

 # Prototype of 3D game written in OpenGL
 ## Description
 This is an old (2009?
 2010?) project, written to complete a course in computer graphics.
 A 3D game, where the player can drive a car over 3D terrain with rudimentary controls, hud and objectives (player should go through gates in a pre-set order).
-Written in C and OpenGL (freeglut) with the use of gd librabry for image manipulations, models rendered in Wings3D and uploaded with glm library.
-Glm had to be slightly custom-modified to use gd library for texturing.
+Written in *C* and *OpenGL* (freeglut) with the use of *gd* librabry for image manipulations, models rendered and textured in *Wings3D* and uploaded with *glm* library.
+I had to slightly modify *glm* to use *gd* library for uploading texture files.
 Some features included:

 * The terrain is automatically generated from terrain.png file, where grey level=height, using different image results in different terrain.
 Terrain texturing depends on height, low altitutde has sand texture and higher are rocks.
 * Very basic system of collisions (damage) and power-ups (barrels :) ) is implemented